Exr0nProjects/learn_cpp/notes/x-camp-hzxjhs-summer2019/notes_from_class/total.md

     Notably, `scanf` has some quirks with characters and invisibles in the input stream.
 Best to explicitly remove newlines from the input stream when inputting characters with `scanf`, with something like `scanf("%c\n", &mychar);`.
 If something is really broken, try replacing `scanf` with `cin` to see if the problem gets fixed.
 If so, maybe some speed reduction is worth a working program.

-- **Dijkstra Basics**: An algorithm to find the shortest route on a weighted undirected graph
+### Dijkstra Basics: An algorithm to find the shortest route on a weighted undirected graph

     Dijkstra's algorithm is often an effective one for finding a route on a graph.
 Here is a summary of [an article about it on Brilliant](https://brilliant.org/wiki/dijkstras-short-path-finder/) about it.